OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 In addition, you may want to complete your host setup by installing the [Android NDK](0x08-Testing-Tools.md#android-ndk) if you're planning to work with apps containing native libraries (it will be also relevant in the chapter "[Tampering and Reverse Engineering on Android](0x05c-Reverse-Engineering-and-Tampering.md)").

+Sometimes it can be useful to display or control devices from the computer.
+In this case [Scrcpy](0x08-Testing-Tools.md#scrcpy) tool can be used.

 ### Testing Device

 For dynamic analysis, you'll need an Android device to run the target app on.
 In principle, you can test without a real Android device and use only the emulator.
 However, apps execute quite slowly on a emulator, and simulators may not give realistic results.
 Testing on a real device makes for a smoother process and a more realistic environment.
 On the other hand, emulators allow you to easily change SDK versions or create multiple devices.
 A full overview of the pros and cons of each approach is listed in the table below.